Victor220291/Petya-Ransomware-With-Key/README.txt

 1.Start the virus on your VM

 With Petya key:
-1.First type a key into Keys.txt file, then saveit and open the petyakey.exe in cmd as admin and choose r or g and see the decryption key.
+1.First type a key into Keys.txt file, then saveit and open cmd as admin then drag the file and type Keys.txt and choose r or g and see the decryption key.
 2.Press enter and it can decrypt!
 3.Done! you have decrypted your computer!